 Grazing Acres Farm is a family owned and operated facility in beautiful Southern Chester County that has been passed down through 3 generations beginning in 1948.
 It is currently run by the Healy family.

-Both Western and English riding lessons are offered in a family friendly atmosphere.
+Riding lessons are offered in a family friendly atmosphere.
 Whether you want to compete locally or casually trail ride, Grazing Acres Farm can help you attain your goals as an equestrian.

 The facility offers full care.
 There are two outdoor arenas, an indoor arena, and easy access to trails.
 Grazing Acres is only a short distance to Fair Hill, MD.

 We look forward to working with you!